Oklahoma Film + Music Conference: Virtual Preview

 “Music PROS in Oklahoma: Putting Your Creativity to Work” encompasses career discussions and perspectives from the music business, performance and production sectors with guest panelists Ali Harter (Musician/Artist/Momtrepeneur), Dustin Edward Howard (Composer/Songwriter) and Graham Colton (Musician/Entrepreneur).
 This panel is moderated by Krystal Yoseph (Konjo Concepts).

 “Building Hollywood in Oklahoma” takes a deep dive into production and art design in film and television, highlighting specific trades and skills associated within each department with guest panelists Beka Bell (Production Designer/Art Director), Cyearah Hoursey (Prop Master) and Kaitlyn Shelby (Production Designer/Prop Master).
 This panel is moderated by Sean Lynch (Production Designer/Digital Cinema Instructor, Oklahoma City Community College).

-Pitch-A-Thon Roadshow is a first of its kind collaboration between Denver-based SeriesFest and OF+MO, which will give content creators the opportunity to participate in an exclusive virtual pitch session highlighting the state of Oklahoma with top television, new media and digital executives in hopes of moving their project forward.
+Pitch-A-Thon Roadshow is a first of its kind collaboration between Denver-based SeriesFest and the Oklahoma Film + Music Office, which gave content creators the opportunity to participate in an exclusive virtual pitch session highlighting the state of Oklahoma with top television, new media and digital executives in hopes of moving their project forward.